Pinch (plasma physics): The Bennett relation

 where N is the number of electrons per unit length along the axis, Te and Ti are the electron and ion temperatures, I is the total beam current, and k is the Boltzmann constant.

 The generalized Bennett relation

 The generalized Bennett relation considers a current-carrying magnetic-field-aligned cylindrical plasma pinch undergoing rotation at angular frequency ω.
-Along the axis of the plasma cylinder flows a current density jz, resulting in an azimuthal magnetίc field Βφ.
+Along the axis of the plasma cylinder flows a current density jz, resulting in an azimuthal magnetic field Βφ.
 Originally derived by Witalis, the generalized Bennett relation results in: